-Nothing beats a banana bread that’s slightly crunchy on the outside and moist and fluffy in the inside.
+Let me tell you this.
+Nothing beats a banana bread that’s slightly crunchy on the outside and moist and fluffy on the inside.
+Any objections?
 Just look at these beautiful slices… Don’t you want a bite of this deliciousness?
 A glass of milk is a MUST with this bread! 😉

 - 2 cups all-purpose flour